Tiara Air: Fleet

-In-Flight Service
+In-flight service

 Although fairly small, the airline offered in-flight amenities onboard all of its passenger aircraft.
 Onboard the Shorts 360, flights longer than 30 minutes offered a juice box and cookies.
-Early morning flights such as to Bonaire & Curaçao offered Pastechi's (a type of Empanada) along with juice boxes, as well as a copy of one of three different newspapers.
-On flights to Maracaibo and Riohacha, the airlines served cheese sandwiches instead of the Pastechi's.
+Early morning flights such as to Bonaire & Curaçao offered pastechis (a type of empanada) along with juice boxes, as well as a copy of one of three different newspapers.
+On flights to Maracaibo and Riohacha, the airlines served cheese sandwiches instead of the pastechis.
 Onboard the Boeing 737, complimentary meals were offered.

-Incidents and Accidents
+Incidents and accidents

 On 5 December 2011, Tiara Air Aruba performing flight 3P 208 (with registration P4-TIA) from Las Piedras/Punto Fijo Josefa Camejo International Airport to Queen Beatrix International Airport in Oranjestad, with 29 passengers and 4 crew, made an emergency landing in Aruba, after the aircraft hit a donkey on the runway of Las Piedras/Punto Fijo with its right main gear just after becoming airborne causing the right main gear to be bent backward.
 The crew decided to continue to Aruba because of better facilities available at Aruba, which is a distance of 50 mi (81 km).
 The aircraft landed safely at Aruba with no injury on board, although the right main gear had sustained substantial structural damage and was partially collapsed, no injuries occurred.